potassco/coom-benchmarks/FactFormat.md

 - `MinCardinality`   - Minimum cardinality of the feature
 - `MaxCardinality`   - Maximum cardinality of the feature

-> **Note:** A feature can be either another structure, an enumeration of attribute values (see below) or a numeric attribute.
+> **Note:** A feature can be either another structure, an enumeration (see below) or a numeric value.
 This is specified by the field `TypeOfFeature` which either refers to another object or is `"num"`.
 Numeric features are accompanied by a `range/4` predicate.

 Examples: